Overview: Top 10 Best Places To Live In Colombia For Expats

 Bucaramanga doesn't get the publicity of other cities in Colombia, but if you're looking for a fantastic city with plenty of activities to keep you busy along with beautiful scenery, look no further than Bucaramanga!

 Cartagena- Best Caribbean Coastal City For Beach Living

 Cartagena, Colombia's Caribbean port city, is an example of how the country's diverse environment allows for different expat lifestyles.
 Where Medellin showcases a cosmopolitan vibe and Bogota shines as a bustling financial capital, Colombia's 5th largest city exudes a laidback island charm akin to a nearby Caribbean city like Santo Domingo or Barbados.

 Expats looking to live on a tropical island can find the same vibe in Cartagena.
-The city has all makings of a great beach city- sunny weather, beautiful beaches, plenty of activities, and stunning colonial architecture.
-Cartagena fits that bill for beach living!
+The city has all makings of a great costal city- sunny weather, beautiful beaches, plenty of activities, and stunning colonial architecture.
+Cartagena fits the bill for beach living!
 This vibrant city is located on Colombia's Caribbean coast and is full of Old World charm and historic sites.

 The historic city's charm revolves around the UNESCO world heritage sites in the old town.
 Seeing the colorful homes in the historical quarter or watching another impressive sunset sitting on the fortress walls never gets old.
 Quaint colonial island charm isn't your vibe?
 Try the upscale neighborhood of Bocagrande for expats who would prefer the modern amenities, shopping, and beach vibe of Miami, but at a fraction of the cost.